-My first cd, Flight of the Atom Bee, is a collection of instrumental pieces, strange and beautiful, featuring a lot of early analogue synthesizer technology along with an Emu SP-12 drum machine, a Jupiter 8x-P digital/analogue hybrid, and all sorts of outboard processors.
+My first cd, Flight of the Atom Bee, was a collection of instrumental pieces, strange and beautiful, featuring a lot of early analogue synthesizer technology along with an Emu SP-12 drum machine, a Jupiter 8x-P digital/analogue hybrid, and all sorts of outboard processors.
 To say I didn’t know what I was doing as I plunged back into modern music production is an understatement.
 But I heard music in my head I had to bring forth.
 It was an exhilirating time as I made my way by trial and lots of error.

 Here is the track list:

 - 3 Seconds Before Maia Smiled

 - Flight of the Atom Bee

 - The Blue Man Wept